Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Cohomology decomposition of almost complex 4--manifolds

-\begin{remark} (i) Combining Theorem \ref{pf-dim4} with Theorem 3.7 from \cite{FT}, it follows that any almost complex structure on a compact 4-dimensional manifold is not just pure and full for forms, but pure and full for currents as well.
+\begin{remark} (i) Combining Theorem \ref{pf-dim4} with Theorem 3.7 from \cite{FT}, it follows that any almost complex structure on a compact 4-dimensional manifold is not just pure and full for forms, but for currents as well.